nlitsme/zipdump/README.md

  * rename pretty to 'very verbose'
  * add option to save each file to a zipfile specific subdirectory.
 So you can extract multiple files in one command.
+ * support stdin
+ * as library: add better interface, which allows enumeration of contents, lookup of files, extraction of files.

 HISTORY